top of page

 The TMD (TMJ) Clinic

-TMD is a condition affecting the temporomandibular joint (TMJ), which connects the lower jaw (mandible) to the skull.
+TMD affects the temporomandibular joint (TMJ), which connects the lower jaw (mandible) to the skull.
 The TMJ enables jaw movement, allowing for talking, chewing, and yawning.
 TMD can cause pain and dysfunction in the jaw joint and muscles that control jaw movement.

 Symptoms may include: